 I Would be a Better Leader if Only...

 Sam was a leader whose most frequent lament was, “I would be getting much better results if I had better people to work with”.
 What he didn’t understand was that he would be getting much better results if he were a much better leader.

-He was insensitive to the needs of his people, certainly did not honor or respect their input and had an air of ‘my way or the highway’.
+He was insensitive to the needs of his people.
+He certainly did not honor or respect their input.
+It was ‘my way or the highway.’